spatie/laravel-mailcoach-docs-old/docs/package/api/templates.md

     -H 'Content-Type: application/json'
 ```

-Searching is possible on this endpoint using `?search=searchterm` for searching.
+Searching is possible on this endpoint using `?filter[search]=searchterm` for searching.

 Sorting is possible on this endpoint on `name` and `updated_at`.
 For example `?sort=-updated_at` to sort descending on `updated_at`